Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks

 \subsection{Decentralized approaches}

-Centralized algorithms have been the traditional choice for MAPF, but they come with several drawbacks.
-As the number of agents and the complexity of the environment increase, centralized algorithms may become computationally intractable, leading to long planning times.
-Additionally, centralized approaches of ten require communication between agents and the central planner, which could substantially increase the communication overhead and potential bottlenecks.
-Furthermore, they are susceptible to single points of failure, where if the central planner fails, the entire system may collapse.

-To address these issues, recent studies have directed their attention towards decentralized policy learning \cite{DeMDP, MADDPG, PRIMAL, PRIMAL2, WSCaS, PICO, CPL, ChenContrastive, DistHeuMAPF}, in which individual agents learn their own policies. \cite{DeMDP} models the MAPF problem as a Partially Observable Markov Decision Process (POMDP) and uses hierarchical graph-based macro-actions to produce robust solutions.
-A macro-action is a higher-level action composed of a sequence of atomic actions an agent can take in its environment.
+Recent studies have directed their attention towards decentralized policy learning \cite{DeMDP, PRIMAL, WSCaS, PICO, CPL, ChenContrastive, DistHeuMAPF}, in which individual agents learn their own policies. \cite{DeMDP} models the MAPF problem as a Partially Observable Markov Decision Process (POMDP) and uses hierarchical graph-based macro-actions to produce robust solutions.
+A macro-action is a higher-level action composed of a sequence of atomic actions that an agent can take in its environment.

-In addition, \cite{WSCaS} proposes a method called WSCaS (Walk, Stop, Count, and Swap) that optimizes the initial solutions provided by A*.
-Each agent $a_i$ initially plans a path $\mathcal{P}_i = \{p_0, ..., p_n\}$ from the start position $s_i$ to the goal position $g_i$ using A* algorithm.
-At each position $p_j$ on the path $\mathbf{P}_i$, the agent $a_i$ utilizes the local communication to reactively adjust the path according to the current environment to avoid the collisions and deadlocks until it reaches $g_i$.
+Additionally, \cite{WSCaS} proposes a method called WSCaS (Walk, Stop, Count, and Swap) that optimizes the initial solutions provided by A*.
+Each agent $a_i$ initially plans a path $\mathcal{P}_i = \{p_0, ..., p_n\}$ from the start position $s_i$ to the goal position $g_i$ using the A* algorithm.
+At each position $p_j$ on the path $\mathbf{P}_i$, the agent $a_i$ utilizes local communication to reactively adjust the path according to the current environment to avoid collisions and deadlocks until it reaches $g_i$.

-In contrast to conventional methods, \cite{MAPFGame} formulates the MAPF problem within a game theory setting, where each agent tries to maximize their utility function while respecting the safety constraints.
+In contrast to conventional methods, \cite{MAPFGame} formulates the MAPF problem within a game theory setting, where each agent tries to maximize their utility function while respecting safety constraints.
 In this framework, each agent simulates a good learned policy while avoiding the bad ones.